crosswalk-project/crosswalk-website/public/documentation/tizen_ivi_extensions.md

 # Writing extensions for Tizen IVI on x86

-Extensions enhance the capabilities of Crosswalk, enabling applications to make full use of platform features via native code.
+Extensions enhance the capabilities of the Crosswalk Project, enabling applications to make full use of platform features via native code.

 Extensions are suitable for a number of use cases: